19 Years

 Youth grows up and old.

-Yet somehow, an unchanging truth remains;
+Yet somehow an unchanging truth remains,

-a two-way street with no end
+a two-way street with no end:

-—that between ones who find each other
+between ones who find each other

 at the moment life decides to listen.